Examples of recent questions relating to Adam & Company transfer of equity

 Tax and Legal

-Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such conditions are not strictly observed you may be in violation of the lease.
+If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in breach of the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Adam & Company or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity transaction.

 Preparing the Transfer of Equity with a Adam & Company Mortgage